Kaito Kuroba: Appearances

-In the Magic Kaito manga series
+In Magic Kaito

 Kaito Kuroba is a seventeen-year-old high school student who is an adept magician due to the influence of his father, Toichi Kuroba.
 Eight years prior to the series, Toichi had mysteriously died and was also the last time the Kaito Kid was spotted.
 In the present time, Kaito discovers a secret room in his home that was set up by his father to reveal itself on that very day.
 Finding the Kaito Kid's gadgets and costume in the room, Kaito dons the disguise and decides to confront Kid who has recently resurfaced after his eight years of absence.
 Kaito discovers Kid to be Konosuke Jii, his father's butler, who ascertains Toichi was the first Kaito Kid.
 Jii reveals his took on the role as Kid to lure out Toichi's murderer.
 Upon learning that his father was murdered, Kaito continues the role of the Kaito Kid as he searches for his father's killer.

 As the Kaito Kid, Kaito uses his skills of perfect disguise and the gadgets his father left him to complete his heists.
 The most prominent of those gadgets are his cape which transforms into a hang-glider, a gun that shoots sharp metallic playing cards, and smoke bombs.
 To lure out the murderers, Kaito adopts a tradition of sending a note of his intending theft to the location beforehand.
 After a successful heist, Kaito returns the stolen treasures.
 As the Kaito Kid, Kaito eventually meets the organization who killed his father.
-He discovers they are searching for the gemstone called Pandora (パンドラ) which grants immortality if the water it emits during Volley's Comet is drank.
+He discovers they are searching for the gemstone called Pandora (パンドラ) which grants immortality if the water it emits during Volley's Comet is drunk.
 Pandora is hidden in a larger gemstone and can only be seen if shone under the moonlight.
 Kaito decides to search for Pandora with the intention of destroying it and begins focusing his heists on large gemstones.
 As such, he begins the tradition of checking gemstones from his heists under the moonlight before returning them to their rightful owners.